Henhound/loopyfoods/docs/loopyfoods_spec.md

 ## 1. Game Flow

-1. Main Menu — shows a “Play” button.
+1. Main Menu - shows a "Play" button.
-2. Shop Screen — player can buy/sell food cards and judge cards, and rearrange the Food Loop.
-Higher‑tier cards unlock as rounds progress.
+2. Shop Screen - player can buy/sell food cards and judge cards, and arrange the Food Loop Tray.
+Higher-tier cards unlock as rounds progress.
-3. Battle Screen — player is paired with an opponent; the battle plays out automatically.
-First to hit their Star Point target wins.
+3. Battle Screen - player is paired with an opponent; the battle plays out automatically.
+First to hit their Star Point Target wins.
-4. Results — show win/loss/draw, then return to Shop for the next round.
+4. Results - show win/loss/draw, then return to Shop for the next round.
-5. Game End — player starts with 5 lives.
+5. Game End - player starts with 5 lives.
 Wins grant a trophy; losses cost a life.
 Reach 10 trophies to win; lose 5 lives to lose the game.

 ---

 ## 2. Game Overview

-- Food Card: Has a shop cost, cooldown, category tags, tier, and abilities.
+- Food Card: Has a shop cost, charge time, category tags, tier, and abilities.
-- Food Loop: Player arranges a list of food cards that activate sequentially in a loop during battle.
-After each full loop, judge cards activate.
+- Food Loop Tray: Player arranges an ordered sequence of food cards that activate sequentially in a loop during battle.
+The loop is themed as a cafeteria tray with numbered compartments indicating activation order.
+Starts with 5 compartments; can be upgraded via an "Upgrade Tray" button in the shop up to a maximum of 9 compartments.
 - Card Categories: Used for certain abilities (e.g., Mexican, Asian, Italian, Fast Food, Delicacy).
-- Types of Points: Abilities generate points (e.g., Savory).
+- Types of Points: Abilities generate various points (e.g., Savory).
 Certain effects convert points into Star Points.
+- Abilities: Two types
+  - Basic: activate when the card's turn in the loop reaches its charge time (e.g., "+5 Savory Points").
-- Abilities: Two types — basic (activate on cooldown, e.g., “+5 Savory Points”) and triggered (activate on a trigger, e.g., “Whenever a Mexican Food Card is activated, give +1 Savory Points”).
+  - Triggered: activate on a trigger (e.g., "Whenever a Mexican Food Card activates, gain +1 Savory Points").
-- Judges: Separate card type placed into Judge slots.
-Judges convert other points into Star Points.
-Some have cooldowns; some are triggered.
-They activate separately from the Food Loop.
+- Judges: Separate card type placed into Judge slots (fixed at 3 slots).
+Judges convert other points into Star Points and/or modify targets.
+Judges can have charge times or triggers and may activate at different times, not only at loop end.

 ---